sampleworthy/aks-apim-ingress/readme.md

 > Note how we are using the static IP address `10.10.0.10` for the Ingress Controller.
 This IP will be used to configure the API Management API backend.

 After that, you will need to deploy an application to the AKS cluster.
-To do this, run the following commands from the `kubernetes` directory:
+To do this, run the following commands from the `k8s` directory:

 ```sh
 kubectl apply -f 1-app.yaml,2-nginx-internal-controller.yaml,3-ingress-internal.yaml